 Do not fear, nothing in the ocean wants to hurt you or eat you.
 We are not on their menu.
-The basic rule is TOUCH NOTHING and nothing will touch you.
-Normally the most aggressive character is Nemo the clown fish as they valiantly defends their anemone host.
+The basic rule is to TOUCH NOTHING and nothing will touch you.
+Normally the most aggressive character is Nemo the clownfish as they valiantly defend their anemone host.

 BADLADZ Scuba Diving

-Because of the resort great location just a few minutes away are numbers of great dive sites to go to.
+Because of the resort’s great location, just a few minutes away are numbers of great dive sites to go to.
 The Giant Clams is a fantastic site for beginners, at an average depth of 9 or 10 meters.
-Despite the shallow depth there are still lots to see including a marvelous corals that grows from the ocean floor.
-Under the rocks, if you look closely you’ll also find reef octopus that can change color in a blink of an eye.
+Despite the shallow depth, there are still lots to see including a marvelous coral that grows from the ocean floor.
+Under the rocks, if you look closely you’ll also find reef octopus that can change color in the blink of an eye.